Dumping syndrome after gastric bypass surgery: What you really need to know

 If you have an appointment at Weight Works in the near future, discuss your complaints during this consultation.

+You can already keep a food diary so that you can look directly with your dietician for the right approach to your complaints.
 If you do not have an appointment on short notice or your symptoms are very severe, contact Weight Works and we will arrange to see you on short notice.

 If your symptoms persist despite dietary adjustments, we will refer you to one of our internists with expertise in this area.